Relintai/pandemonium_engine_docs/02_tutorials/04_first_3d_game/07_killing_player.md

     die()
 ```

-Try the game again by pressing :kbd:`F5`.
+Try the game again by pressing `F5`.
 If everything is set up correctly,
 the character should die when an enemy runs into it.

 However, note that this depends entirely on the size and position of the
-*Player* and the *Mob*\ 's collision shapes.
+*Player* and the *Mob*'s collision shapes.
 You may need to move them
 and resize them to achieve a tight game feel.

 ## Ending the game

-We can use the *Player*\ 's `hit` signal to end the game.
+We can use the *Player*'s `hit` signal to end the game.
 All we need
 to do is connect it to the *Main* node and stop the *MobTimer* in
 reaction.